amepproject/amep/README.md

 directory and check out our homepage [amepproject.de](https://amepproject.de).

-# Exemplary table of functionalities
+# Feature overview

 The following table is a subset of functions and methods implemented in AMEP.
-It does not cover all analysis methods and may only be seen as a exemplary list.
+It does not cover all analysis methods and shall only be seen as a exemplary list.
+Please go to our [API Reference](https://amepproject.de/stable/api.html) for the complete documentation of AMEP and its implemented features.

 | Observable | Particles | Fields |
 |:-----------|:---------:|:------:|